ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/datamodel/table.md

 The number of partitions for uniform initial table partitioning.
 The primary key's first column must have type `Uint64` or `Uint32`.
 A created table is immediately divided into the specified number of partitions.

-When automatic partitioning is enabled, make sure to set the correct value for [AUTO_PARTITIONING_MIN_PARTITIONS_COUNT](#auto_partitioning_min_partitions_count) so as not to merge all partitions into one immediately after creating the table.
+When automatic partitioning is enabled, make sure to set the correct value for [AUTO_PARTITIONING_MIN_PARTITIONS_COUNT](#auto_partitioning_min_partitions_count) to avoid merging all partitions into one immediately after creating the table.

 #### PARTITION_AT_KEYS